-We've just completed our rebrand of the City Girl Farm in Westport, Kansas City.
-We designed Sally's new logo mark to reflect her vision for a prosperous community of artisans creating together for the good of the world.
-Helping Sally determine her brand language (vision, mission, values etc) prior to designing the logo was an extremely rewarding journey, as it turns out we have similar values.
-Through her work and the involvement of her own community of people or 'chickeners' as she calls them (individuals who congregate to make these amazing footstools) each one gets to slow down, enjoy the 'making' moments and experience delight in working with their hands and in working with others.
-Check out her work.
-It's amazing what you can create when there's time for reflection, celebration and creativity!
+I've just completed our rebrand of the City Girl Farm in Westport, Kansas City.
+I designed Sally's new logo mark to reflect her vision for a prosperous community of artisans creating together for the good of the world.
+Helping Sally determine her brand language (vision, mission, values etc) prior to designing the logo was an extremely rewarding journey.
+Through her work and the involvement of her own community of people or 'chickeners' as she calls them (individuals who congregate to make these amazing footstools) each one gets to slow down, enjoy the 'making' moments and experience delight in working with their hands and with others.
+Be sure to check out her work.

-When creating brands, we always think long term and help our clients develop marketing or communication solutions that help get their message out and get it out in ways that serve their audience, meet their needs and treat them like they are the hero of the story.
-For Matt Burk Music Studio we developed a writing and photo rubric that helps his staff shoot pictures of their students, telling their stories of struggle and success.
+When creating brands, I always think long term and help my clients develop marketing or communication solutions that help get their message out and get it out in ways that serve their audience, meet their needs and treat them like they are the hero of the story.
+For Matt Burk Music Studio I developed a writing and photo rubric that helps his staff shoot pictures of their students, telling their stories of struggle and success.
 Over time, this builds a vibrant community of hard work, creativity and innovation.
-Oh, and we wrote the bios of the teachers in the same way, telling their stories of struggle and success too.
+Oh, and I wrote the bios of the teachers in the same way, telling their stories of struggle and success too.
 The rubrics and communication plan help the staff shoot and post on particular days so communication is built consistently and kept on brand point.

-This month we're excited to be hosting another workshop with the Enterprise Center of Johnson County.
+This month I’m excited to be hosting another workshop with the Enterprise Center of Johnson County.
 They're situated in Fairway on the west side of the Plaza in Kansas City.
-MThis time we'll be looking at ways your brand can be more resilient in today's market place and because we're designers, we'll be looking at the design of your brand and specifically how it relates to your audience.
-Join us on Wednesday August 31st at 11am!
+This time I'll be looking at ways your brand can be more resilient in today's market place and because I’m a designer, I’ll be looking at the design of your brand and specifically how it relates to your audience.
+Join me on Wednesday August 31st at 11am!
 You can register here.

 "Everything on the page contributes to the visual identity.
 Every ingredient requires a conscious decision and should be infused with the essence and personality you wish to communicate to the audience." —Stefanie Weigler, Triboro

-It's a common misunderstanding that a logo will communicate everything about the business or product and even worse, that the other pieces and part of the brand be it packaging, ads, motion graphics, signage, colors and fonts aren't connected in any way to the logo.
-As Stefanie points out in this brilliant quote, everything designed and put out by a company for a product or their business has a personality and it should all connect back to the same story or personality.
-Yes, fonts and colors do have personality!
+It's a common misunderstanding that in design a logo alone will communicate everything about your business or product and any other material is to be treated as separate.
+As Stefanie points out in this brilliant quote, anything that is designed and put out by a company is part of the overall personality and it should all tell the same story.
+Yes, fonts, colors, and verbal narrative included!

-Information Architecture is one of our favorite subjects: understanding how to use design to organize information in ways that appeal to and engage the user.
+Information Architecture is one of my favorite subjects: understanding how to use design to organize information in ways that appeal to and engage the user.
 It's a big subject and a complex one, especially when we're bombarded with so much information on a daily basis.
-How can design really help make things simple and informative but also create return interest and engagement?
-This class we're co teaching at the Kansas City Art Institute Graphic Design studio explores the above questions and seeks to answer them in the design of three projects: a website remake, a website showcasing a collection of collectables and the design of a mobile application for a museum.
+How can design help make things simple but also create engagement?
+This class I’m teaching at the Kansas City Art Institute Graphic Design studio explores the above questions and seeks to answer them in the design of three projects: a website redesign, a website showcasing a collection of objects and the design of a mobile application for a museum.